Residential Life Policies

 The University Housing Agreement is binding on the student for the Fall and Spring semesters of the designated academic year.
 Students who breach the residency requirement of the Housing Agreement, without prior written approval, will be responsible for the entire amount of the Agreement.
 A breach of this Agreement includes but is not limited to failure to reside within University Housing per the terms of the Agreement and/or the University Residency Requirement.

 Students may cancel this Agreement after the start of a semester only for the following reasons: graduation, authorized off-campus academic programs, withdrawal, marriage, or circumstances that are determined by the University, in the University’s sole discretion, to be an “Authorized Reason.”
 The Housing Agreement cannot be terminated solely for the purpose of living off-campus, because they match one of the exemption criteria mid-year, or to commute from home.
 Documentary evidence is required to demonstrate cause for cancellation.
 Depending on the reason for cancellation, the student may be subject to a cancellation fee of up to $400.
-Student shall remain liable for room charges until written notice is received and cancellation approval is given by the Assistant Dean of Students for Residential Life or their designee.
+Student shall remain liable for room charges until written notice is received and cancellation approval is given by the Associate Dean or their designee.